Published in March 2021

 3.2.10 In making any decision with respect to a policy adopted or proposed to be adopted, we take into account any assessment and consultation carried out in relation to the policy.

 3.2.11 We provide feedback to consultees in a timely manner.
 A feedback report is prepared which includes summary information on the policy consulted upon, a summary of consultees’ comments and a summary of our consideration of and response to consultees’ input.
 The feedback is provided in formats suitable to consultees.
 (See 6.3).

 3.4 Our consultation list is not exhaustive and is reviewed on an annual basis to ensure it remains relevant to our functions and policies.

 We welcome enquiries from any person/s or organisations wishing to be added to the list of consultees.
-Please contact the Equality and Diversity Unit to provide your contact details and have your areas of interest noted or have your name or information removed or amended.
-Please also inform us if you would like information sent to you in a particular format or language.
+Contact the Equality and Diversity Unit to provide your contact details and have your areas of interest noted or have your name or information removed or amended.
+Inform us if you would like information sent to you in a particular format or language.

 (Schedule 9 4.
 (2) (b); Schedule 9 4.
 (2) (c);

 Schedule 9 4.
 (2) (d); Schedule 9 9.
 (1); Schedule 9 9.(2))